lin0yuan/lin0yuan.github.io/_pages/about.md

 ## Research Interests
 I am pretty much interested in working on genomics, using computational methods to make the sequence speaks.
 So far I have been working on:

     1. Evaluating the effect of genetic rescue in Florida Panthers (*Puma concolor*)

     2. Investigating the evolution and genetic basis of coloration in strawberry poison frogs (*Oophaga pumilio*)

-    3. Revealing the herbivory evolution of mangrove crabs (*Episesarma versicolor*, *Parasesarma bidens*, and *Metopograpsus frontalis*)
+    3. Revealing the herbivory evolution of mangrove crabs (*Episesarma versicolor*, *Parasesarma bidens*, and *Metopograpsus frontalis*).

 **Feel free to contact me if you have anything to discuss!**

 ## Hobbies
 In my spare time, I love cooking & baking, visiting museums, listening to classical music, and practicing Zheng (Chinese plucked zither).
 I love traveling to different places, feeling their cultures, tasting their foods and recreating them in my own kitchen.
-I enjoy playing board games with families and friends, and recently I am keen on playing [Hanabi](https://hanabi.github.io/), a cooperative card game.
-I am currently on Lv.9.
+I enjoy playing board games with families and friends, and recently I am keen on playing [Hanabi](https://hanabi.github.io/) and Pandemic, two cooperative card games.
+I am currently on Lv.9 for Hanabi.
 Please contact me if you wanna practice with me~

 I will have a page here sooner or later to document my cookings and favorite recipes :D